g0t4/streamdeck-wes/README.md

 pgrep -ilfa "com.wes.kmtrigger"
 # IF it's not running, then check logs (next)
 # BTW, CLI args has devtools port to inspect
-# TODO confirm # IIAC restart command restarts this process

-# TODO check how rollover works on log files, is the StreamDeck.json always latest logs? or the .0/.1/.2 etc?
 npm run logs-sdjson-kmtrigger
 # see package.json for more log commands
 # should give you exit code / reason if it failed on restart
+# older logs are in rollover .0/.1/.2 etc

 ```